Early Childhood and Positive Meal Environments

 - Which children are most likely to experience unhealthy eating environments in Idaho and what can be done to help them?

-2018 “Next Steps” for Childhood Nutrition and Workshop Materials
+2018 “Next Steps” and updates for Childhood Nutrition and Workshop Materials

 1) Increase the number of breastfeeding friendly designations in business, childcare and early childhood programs to 200 by the next 2020 Hunger Summit